Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

-I’m Marko, Copenhagen-based designer specialised in branding, web design and creative consulting.
+Marko is a Copenhagen-based designer specialized in branding, web design, and creative consulting.
 My goal is to help brands build authenticity, clarity, and purpose through design.

-Hiroo Aoyama is incoming product design intern at Facebook.
+Hiroo Aoyama is an incoming product design intern at Facebook.

 Hau Yuan is a UX Design Intern at Google.

 Designer with a big heart for innovation and a delicate mind of craftspersonship.
 He is currently working at Michigan Medicine as a UX Designer for the Research Application and Advanced Computing unit.
 He will join the Next Generation Commerce team at PayPal as a full-time Product Designer in 2019.